nohupped/glog/README.md

 `logger.SetLogLevel(log.InfoLevel)` will log Errors, Warnings and Info.
 Rest are not logged.
 `logger.SetLogLevel(log.DebugLevel)` will log Errors, Warnings, Info and Debug.

+Note: To disable logging line numbers and file names, set the logger's flag similar to `logger := log.New(&buf, "logger: ", log.Ldate)` instead of `log.Lshortfile` or similar flags.

 ##### Example: